toraaglobal/tutorial/IMG/README.md

 In this article, I will illustrate a 4-step  to deploy a deep learning model using  flask API and docker container.
 Waitress package manage user concurrency should wanted to use in production.

-Here is the URL of the model we will build and deploy on heroku with details step by step guide.

 Project link on github : `https://github.com/toraaglobal/tutorial/tree/machine_learning/NLP`